Best Prompt Frameworks in 2026: RISEN vs CO-STAR vs sinc-LLM

 My Recommendation

-After a year of testing, I use sinc-LLM for all production workloads and agent-to-agent communication.
-The JSON format, full band coverage, and signal-theoretic foundation make it the only framework that scales from simple one-shot prompts to complex multi-agent systems.
+After a year of testing I use sinc-LLM for all production work and agent-to-agent communication.
+The JSON format, full band coverage, and signal-theory foundation make it the only framework that works for both simple one-shot prompts and complex multi-agent systems.

-I use CO-STAR when writing prompts for non-technical teammates who need an easy-to-remember structure for content creation.
-Its audience awareness is genuinely useful for marketing and communication tasks.
+I use CO-STAR when I write prompts for non-technical teammates.
+They need a simple structure they can remember.
+CO-STAR's focus on the audience is genuinely useful for marketing and communication work.

-I use RISEN for process-oriented tasks where the Steps component adds real value — things like data analysis workflows or multi-stage research tasks.
+I use RISEN for process-heavy tasks where the Steps part adds real value.
+Examples are data analysis workflows or multi-stage research tasks.